AkashSDas/notesflow/contents/stock-market/101/stock-market-dictionary.md

 > - `Trading, Clearing and Settlement`: Secondary market transactions have 3 distinct phases: trading, clearing and settlement.
 Stock exchanges in India feature an electronic order - matching system that facilitates efficient and speedy execution of trades.
 All stock exchanges in India follow a common settlement system.
 Trade takes place on a particular day (say T) and are settled after two business days after the trading day (say T+2).
 Here T and T+2 are the working dates.

-> - `Clearing House`: Clearinghouses such as the DTCC act as intermediaries between buyers and sellers.
+> - `Clearing House`: Clearing houses such as the DTCC act as intermediaries between buyers and sellers.
 They exist to protect investors and the markets by making sure that participants like brokerage firms have the funds available to back up trades they make, and to determine who gets paid in the event of a default.

 > - `Difference between stock exchange and clearning house`: An exchange is a marketplace for trades, one that provides the match making engine and players that bring liquidity.
 When trades are executed and matched off, there needs to be a bank or other financial institution that will do the net settlement of funds, this is a clearing house.